wimpomp/parfor/README.md

 # Extra's
 ## `pmap`
-The function parfor decorates, use it like `map`.
+The function parfor decorates, it's used similarly to `map`.

 ## `Chunks`
 Split a long iterator in bite-sized chunks to parallelize